KimiaGoodarzi/Mind.A.I.lytics-CNN/README.md

 - **Image Processing**: Processes each image in the given directory, aligning the face and resizing it to the required dimensions.

+## `COMP472ClassVisualization` Script

+The `COMP472ClassVisualization` script, developed in a Jupyter Notebook on Google Colab, is designed to provide insightful visualizations of our dataset.
+This script aids in understanding the data's distribution and characteristics, essential for the subsequent stages of model training and evaluation.

+### Script Features

+- **Class Distribution Plotting**: Utilizes `plot_bar` function to display a bar graph, illustrating the number of images per class within the dataset.
+This visualization helps identify if any class is disproportionately represented.

+- **Sample Images Grid**: The `image_grid` function randomly selects 25 images and arranges them in a 5x5 grid.
+This grid offers a glimpse into the dataset's diversity and helps spot any noticeable anomalies or potential mislabeling within the classes.

+- **Pixel Intensity Histogram**: For the randomly chosen images, the `pixel_intensity` function plots histograms to display the distribution of pixel intensities.
+For color images, it would overlay the intensity distributions of the Red, Green, and Blue channels.

+- **Image and Histogram Grids**: The `image_hist_grids` function combines functionalities to display both a 5x5 grid of images and their corresponding pixel intensity histograms, providing a comprehensive view of the visual and statistical properties of the samples.